cptdanko/node_typescript_crud_notes/README.md

 If you like what I am doing, you can [buy me a coffee]

-Click on the next link for more info on the 13+ year [software engineering career journey] of the author.
+Click on the next link for more info on the [software engineering career journey] of the author.

 [line 16]: https://github.com/cptdanko/nodetypescriptcrudnotes/blob/main/src/db.ts#L16
 [my blog]: https://mydaytodo.com/blog/